 Contact taps their language → SMS app opens pre-filled

-English button → English collector SmartLink → English OTTO flow
+English button → English collector SmartLink → English OTTO flow.
+Español button → Spanish collector SmartLink → Spanish OTTO flow.

 4